German Rottweiler Puppies for Sale in Texas

 Authentic German Rottweiler puppies from proven ADRK-quality bloodlines.
-DN Rottweilers in Dallas, Texas breeds for health, temperament, and correct structure.
+DN Rottweilers in Dallas, Texas breeds for presence, temperament, and correct structure.

 What Makes German Rottweilers Different?

-Before a dog can be bred under ADRK standards, it must pass health certifications (hips, elbows), temperament testing (ZTP), and often working evaluations (BH, IPO).
-This ensures that only sound, stable dogs reproduce.
+Before a dog can be bred under ADRK standards, it must be evaluated for breed suitability, temperament (ZTP), and often working ability (BH, IPO).
+This culture keeps the emphasis on sound, stable dogs with the right mind for the breed.

 At DN Rottweilers in Dallas, Texas, we work with German bloodlines that meet these standards.
-Our breeding dogs carry ADRK-registered pedigrees, full health clearances, and the temperament you should expect from the breed.
+Our breeding dogs carry ADRK-registered pedigrees, serious presence, and the temperament you should expect from the breed.

 The ADRK Difference